Swiss cinema legend Freddy Buache dead at 94

 He served as the head of the Lausanne-based institution from 1951 until 1996.
 In 1998, he received an Honorary Leopard in Locarno.
 Buache, who wrote numerous books on Swiss cinema, died on Tuesday.

-His death was announced on Thursday by the National Film Archiveexternal link on Twitter.
+The National Film Archiveexternal link announced his death on Twitter, writing, "A great figure in cinema and the soul of the National Film Archive, the man who was director of the institution for nearly half a century passed away peacefully on May 28."

 Born on December 29, 1924, the film enthusiast got his start as a film critic for the Nouvelle Revue de Lausanne (1952-1959).
 He then wrote for the Tribune de Lausanne, which later became Le Matin.
-Buache also co-directed the Locarno Festival from 1966 to 1972.
+Buache also co-directed the Locarno Film Festivalexternal link from 1966 to 1972.

 Keystone-SDA/sm